 The ROM Monitor contains several functions that are available to user programs.
-The prototypes of these functions can be found in the usr\func.h file in the directory osopen\405ep\openbios\include These functions include:
+The prototypes of these functions can be found in the usr\func.h file in the directory \osopen\m405\evb\include (for RS6000/SUN users the directory is /usr/osopen/m405\evb/include).
+These functions include:

-send_packet_on_bootdev() Allows an IP packet to be sent over the Ethernet device that was used to load the application program sh_register() Used to register a function that will be called when an IP packet is received by the ROM Monitor over the boot device. get_board_cfg() Reads the configuration data associated with the board. enet_send_macframe() Allows a frame to be sent over the Ethernet. enet_register() Allows the user to register an IP address for the Ethernet (an IP address different from that assigned to the ROM Monitor) and to specify a function to be called when a frame arrives for that address. enetisThere() Determines if an Ethernet port is connected on the board. enetInit() initializes the Ethernet. getchar() Reads one character at a time from the keyboard buffer over the first serial port (SP1). s1putchar() Writes one character to the first serial port (SP1).
+send_packet_on_bootdev() Allows an IP packet to be sent over the device that was used to load the application program (either the Ethernet or the second serial port, SP2). sh_register() Used to register a function that will be called when an IP packet is received by the ROM Monitor over the boot device. get_board_cfg() Reads the configuration data associated with the board. enet_send_macframe() Allows a frame to be sent over the Ethernet. enet_register() Allows the user to register an IP address for the Ethernet (an IP address different from that assigned to the ROM Monitor) and to specify a function to be called when a frame arrives for that address. enetisThere() Determines if the Ethernet chip is present on the board. enetInit() initializes the Ethernet. getchar() Reads one character at a time from the keyboard buffer over the first serial port (SP1). s1putchar() Writes one character to the first serial port (SP1).